-- Counteracts sun damage – Summer is coming and we all know what the sun can do to our skin!
-Vitamin C is a super powerful antioxidant, meaning that it can help protect skin cells from free radical damage caused by the sun and other environmental stressors.
+- Counteracts sun damage – Vitamin C is a powerful antioxidant, meaning that it can help protect skin cells from free radical damage caused by the sun and other environmental stressors.

-- Brightens hyper-pigmentation – Many studies have shown that vitamin C when applied topically can help brighten the complexion, fade pigmentation (aka “sun” spots) and post inflammatory scarring (aka red spots).
-Vitamin C not only inhibits the production of melanin, which helps prevent pigmentation from appearing, but also gently exfoliates the surface of the skin.
+- Brightens hyper-pigmentation – One of the main benefits of vitamin c is the brightening effects.
+Many studies have shown that vitamin C when applied topically can help brighten the complexion, fade sun spots and post inflammatory scarring.
+It not only inhibits the production of melanin, which helps prevent pigmentation from appearing, but also gently exfoliates the surface of the skin.

-Not all forms of vitamin C are created equal
+Not all vitamin C serums are created equal

-Depending on the version, it can be highly unstable and poorly absorbed.
-There are a few different versions of vitamin C used in skincare products.
-Ascorbic acid (often labelled as L-ascorbic acid) is the most common one, but if it’s not formulated properly it can also be very irritating, causing stinging and sensitivity.
+Depending on the version, vitamin C can be highly unstable and poorly absorbed.
+There are a few different versions of vitamin C used in skincare products, ascorbic acid (often labelled as L-ascorbic acid) is the most common one.
+If it’s not formulated properly though, or in high concentrations, it can also be very irritating, causing stinging and sensitivity.

-Vitamin C serum should be a pale yellow colour and packaged in a dark or opaque, airless containers.
+Vitamin C serum should be pale yellow or almost clear and packaged in a dark or opaque, airless containers.
 Over time, the serum will oxidize and become darker and so it’s best to use the serum up within a couple of months to keep it potent.

 If you want an additional vitamin C boost, use seabuckthorn berry oil after your moisturizer in the evening for a nourishing treatment while you sleep.